khorramk/NeighborHood-Map/README.md

 ## motivation

-i wanted to create and test for user to navigate to a list of option provided in the map.
+I wanted to create and test for user to navigate to a list of option provided in the map.

-i like geocanvas drawing specially in programming.
+I like geocanvas drawing specially in programming.

 ## build satatus